satyasys/qnaautomation/README.md

 Please do not remove Copyright information from the script.

-If you have any requirement to convert word document into SQL script, please contact us at chinmoy at satyasys dot com.
+If you have any requirement to convert word document into SQL script, please contact us at support at satyasys dot com.

 Now create a FAQs table in your database like